South Africa

 Better Toilets, Better Students

-How do better toilets lead to better students?
+How do better toilets lead to better attendance?

-Enviro Loo, a toilet technology and water sanitation project in South Africa supported by the Gates Foundation, is impacting the lives of students for the better.
+Enviro Loo, a toilet technology and water sanitation project in South Africa supported by the Gates Foundation, is helping to improve the lives of students.

 Six Picks from Goalkeeper Thulile Khanyile